zhampel/cr-geomag-prop/README.md

 via `python crprop/run.py`.

 ## Visualization
+Once the window opens, one can also use various mouse operations to change the scene.
+Holding the left mouse button allows the user to move the viewing position, while holding down the right mouse button and moving up and down on the screen provides a zooming operation.
+The center mouse button provides translation of the origin about the screen.

 The colors of the particles are representative of their energy, and are correlated per the respective wavelengths.
 Thus, red corresponds to the lowest energies, while violet represents the highest values.